 Fake accounts: Wells Fargo opened up to 3.5 million fake bank and credit card accounts from 2002 to 2015 without customers' consent.
-People tried to sue Wells Fargo starting in 2013, but the bank kick them out of court and blocked class actions, keeping the massive fraud out of the spotlight and allowing it to continue.
-Wells Fargo has continuously tried to use forced arbitration to block class actions over the fake accounts, even after being called out by members of Congress.
-Public pressure is now forcing a settlement, but the damage is done.
+People tried to sue Wells Fargo in a class action in 2013, but the bank kicked them out of court into individual arbitrations, keeping the massive fraud out of the spotlight and allowing it to continue.
+Wells Fargo is still trying to use forced arbitration to block class actions, even after being called out by members of Congress for denying justice to its customers.